An Algorithm for Probabilistic Alternating Simulation: Introduction

 A probabilistic game structure (PGS) is a model that has probabilistic transitions, and allows the consideration of probabilistic choices of players.
 The simulation relation in PGSs, called probabilistic alternating simulation (PA-simulation), has been shown to preserve a fragment of probabilistic alternating-time temporal logic (PATL) under \emph{mixed strategies}, which is used in characterising what a group of players can enforce in such systems~\cite{ZP10}.
 In this paper we propose a polynomial-time algorithm for computing the largest PA-simulation, which is, to the best of our knowledge, the first algorithm for computing a simulation relation in probabilistic concurrent games.
 A PGS combines the modelling of probabilistic transitions from probabilistic automata (PA), and the user interactions from concurrent game structures (GS).
 In PA, the probabilistic notions of simulation preserve PCTL safety formulas~\cite{SL95}.
 The \emph{alternating simulation}~\cite{AHKV98} in GS has been been proved to preserve a fragment of ATL$^*$, under the semantics of \emph{deterministic strategies}.
 These simulation relations are computable in polynomial time for finite systems~\cite{Zhang08,AHKV98}.

 \paragraph{Related work.} Efficient algorithms have been proposed for computing the largest simulation (e.g., see~\cite{HHK95,TC01,BG03,GPP03,GP08}) in finite systems, with a variety of time and space complexities.
 In particular, Gentilini et al.~\cite{GPP03} develop an efficient algorithm with an improved time complexity based on the work of Henzinger~et~al.~\cite{HHK95} without losing the optimal space complexity.
 Van Glabbeek and Ploeger~\cite{GP08} later find a flaw in~\cite{GPP03} and propose a non-trivial fix.
 The best algorithm for simulation in terms of time complexity is~\cite{RT07}.
 To compute probabilistic simulation, Baier et al.~\cite{BEM00} reduce the problem of establishing a weight function for the lifted relation to a maximal flow problem~\cite{AMO93}.
 Cattani and Segala~\cite{CS02} reduce the problem of deciding strong probabilistic bisimulation to LP~\cite{Sch86} problems.
-Zhang and Hermanns~\cite{ZHEJ08} develop algorithms with improved time complexity for probabilistic simulations, following~\cite{BEM00,CS02}.
+Zhang et al.~\cite{ZHEJ08} develop algorithms with improved time complexity for probabilistic simulations, following~\cite{BEM00,CS02}.
+Crafa and Ranzato~\cite{CR11} improve the time complexity of the algorithms of Zhang et al.~\cite{ZHEJ08} by applying abstract interpretation.
 A space efficient probabilistic simulation algorithm is proposed by Zhang~\cite{Zhang08} using the techniques proposed in~\cite{GPP03,GP08}.

 Studies on stochastic games have actually been carried out since as early as the $1950$s~\cite{Shapley53}, and a rich literature has developed in recent years (e.g.~see~\cite{AHK98,Alf03,AM04,CDH06}).
 One existing approach called game metrics~\cite{dAMRS08} defines approximation-based simulation relations, with a kernel simulation characterising the logic quantitative $\mu$-calculus ($q\mu$)~\cite{Alf03}, an extension of modal $\mu$-calculus~\cite{Kozen83} where each state is assigned a quantitative value in $[0,1]$ for every formula.
 However, so far the best solutions in the literature on approximating the simulation as defined in the metrics for concurrent games potentially take exponential time~\cite{CdAMR10}.
 Although PA-simulation is strictly stronger than the kernel simulation relation of the game metrics in~\cite{dAMRS08}, the algorithm presented in the paper has a more tractable complexity result, and we believe that it will benefit the abstraction or refinement based techniques for verifying game-based~properties.